aaldridge81/shopping-cart/README.md

 > NOTE: If installation causes an error message, make sure you are navigating within the repository's root directiory, where the requirements.txt file exists

-# Setup
+## Setup

-In the root directory of your local repository, create a new file called ".env" and update the contents of the ".env" file
+In the root directory of your local repository, create a new file called ".env" and update the contents of the ".env" file to comply with your states tax rate:
+        TAX_RATE = .07

-# Usage
+## Usage
 To run the program, in the command line:

 ```py